 Back inside, he turned off all the lights and looked out across the street at the Embassy.
 After a few minutes the light in the Embassy window was switched off; after a few minutes more, Sean saw the man, who he thought might be Billy, jump back over the fence and take off running, going past the Embassy and then around the corner.
 Sean grabbed his jacket and left the apartment.

 When Sean reached the corner, he crouched down and slowly peered around a fence.
 He could see Billy, or whoever it was, walking a block ahead of him.
 The figure reached a spot where street led to a square.
 Sean let the man get just out of his sight and then began to run in his direction.
 Breathless, Sean arrived at the spot where the street opened up to the big square on his left.
 A somber government building was on his right.
 Just ahead stood a church, strangely glowing under the night sky.
 There was no sign of the man.
 Looking back to his left, Sean saw a group of people huddled around a doorway on the far side of the square.
 Perhaps his quarry had taken refuge there?

 When Sean got closer to the queue he could see that it was the entrance to some kind of music venue.
 Throbbing music emerged from its open door.
 A doorman stared hard at Sean as he approached—perhaps he thought he was seeing double?
-Sean thought that his best option to meet Billy was to pay the cover and go in.
+Sean thought that the best chance to meet Billy was to pay the cover and go in.